codewithLimon/Android-ChatGPT/README.md

 3. Scroll down and click on assets
 4. Click on chatgpt-version-1.1.apk to download
 5. Open the file where you downloaded
-6. Install the file (If play protect gives any warning, just ignore it)
+6. Install the file (If play protect gives any warning, just ignore it and click install anyway)

 ## Usage